 Increase the mixer speed to high and beat in the remaining 1 1/3 cups of sugar, then beat in the vanilla.
 Blend in the eggs, one at a time, beating the batter well after adding each one.
 Blend in the heavy cream.
-At this point, mix the filling only until completely blended (just like they do at Junior’s).
+At this point, mix the filling only until completely blended.
 Be careful not to overmix the batter.

-Gently spoon the cheese filling on top of the baked sponge cake layer.
-Place the springfoam pan in a large shallow pan containing hot water that comes about 1 inch up the sides of the pan.
+Gently spoon the cheese filling into the springform pan.
+Place the springform pan in a large shallow pan containing hot water that comes about 1 inch up the sides of the pan.
 Bake the cheescake at 350 degrees Fahrenheit until the center barely jiggles when you shake the pan, about 1 hour and 10 minutes.